alan-hamm/DataPulse-dev/README.md

    **_By default, the settings in `distributed.yaml` are optimized for high-performance processing with Dask on systems with significant CPU and memory resources.
 Adjust as needed to suit your environment._**

 This project includes a custom `distributed.yaml` file for configuring Dask.
-The `distributed.yaml` file is located in the [`config/`](https://github.com/alan-hamm/SpectraSync/tree/main/config) directory and contains recommended settings for Dask performance and resource management tailored for SpectraSync's processing requirements.
+The `distributed.yaml` file is located in the [`config/`](https://github.com/alan-hamm/SpectraSync/tree/main/config) directory and contains recommended settings for Dask performance and resource management tailored for DataPulse's processing requirements.

 To ensure your Dask environment is correctly configured, follow these steps: